ghc/ghc/docs/users_guide/using-warnings.rst

     The "non-all" form is intended to catch cases where an imported function that is marked as ``INLINEABLE`` (presumably to enable specialisation) cannot be specialised as it calls other functions that are themselves not specialised.

+    Note that these warnings will not throw errors if used with :ghc-flag:`-Werror`.

     These options are both off by default.